bikeshaving/crank/website/guides/06-special-props-and-tags.md

 console.log(root2.innerHTML);
 // "<div>This div is rendered into root2</div>"
 ```

+This tag is useful for instance when creating modals or tooltips, which usually need to be rendered into separate DOM elements at the bottom of the page for visibility reasons.
+Events dispatched from a `Portal` element‘s child contexts via the `dispatchEvent` method will still bubble into parent components.

 ### Copy
 It‘s often fine to rerender Crank components, because elements are diffed, persistent between renders, and unnecessary mutations usually avoided.
 However, you might want to prevent a child from updating when the parent rerenders, perhaps because a certain prop hasn’t changed, because you want to batch updates from the parent, or as a performance optimization.
 To do this, you can use the `Copy` tag to indicate to Crank that you don’t want to update a previously rendered element in its position.